LosTReaL/T-C-Translatemon/README.md

 | **In Group Chats**      | `/deactivate` (must be used by a group admin) | Permanently deletes all data and configuration associated with the group, including all settings and activation status.
 This action cannot be reversed. |
 | **In Private Chats**    | `/stop`                                       | Instantly and permanently removes all user and chat-specific data from the bot database.
 This is irreversible.   |

-Additional automatic data erasure occurs when:

-- The bot is removed or kicked from a group chat
-- A user blocks the bot on Telegram

 In any of these scenarios, data for that specific chat or user is deleted beyond recovery, including all language, mode, and interface preferences.

 ---